The Seven Lamps and Two Olive Trees

 The picture below shows a plum line next to a wall.
 It works by gravity by tying a weighted object to a cord and letting it hang.
 It hangs in a straight line.
 It reveals any irregularities of a wall.
 The wall in the picture definitely has an irregularity seen by the curve deviating from the straight line of the plum line.
 The plum line would also show any tilts in the wall inwardly or outwardly as well as show any unwanted waves in the middle of the wall.
 The plum line of Jesus Christ measures the walls and brings His judgment accordingly.

-Jesus Christ and the Holy Spirit drips into the Church like oil into a lamp.
 “Then I answered and said to him, “What are these two olive trees—at the right of the lampstand and at its left?”
 And I further answered and said to him, “What are these two olive branches that drip into the receptacles of the two gold pipes from which the golden oil drains?”
 Then he answered me and said, “Do you not know what these are?”
 And I said, “No, my lord.”
 So he said, “These are the two anointed ones, who stand beside the Lord of the whole earth.”
 Zechariah 4:11-14

 Jesus Christ tells a parable about watching to make sure the lamp of our soul always has oil within.
 In other words, to always make sure that Jesus Christ mixed with the Holy Spirit is within our soul.
 The oil in the lamp is what gives light to the Gospel of Jesus Christ.
-Without Jesus Christ and the Holy Spirit there is no entry into the New Jerusalem in the new heaven and earth.
+Without our Lord Jesus and the Holy Spirit, there is no entry into the New Jerusalem in the new heaven and earth.
 “Watch therefore, for you know neither the day nor the hour in which the Son of Man is coming.”
-Matthew 25:13
+Matthew 25:13 Click for the parable of keeping oil in the lamp at the return of Jesus Christ.

 Give me oil in my lamp, keep me burning.